 Instructions

 - Working over medium low heat now, stir the minced green chili pepper and ginger garlic paste into the wok.
-Saute them for just about a minute.
-Finally, turn the heat down to the lowest point on your stove and stir in the turmeric.
-It's important to turn down the heat at this point because you don't want the powdered spice to burn.
-Saute the turmeric for just about 30 seconds.
+Sauté them for just about a minute.
+Turn the heat down to the lowest point on your stove and stir in the turmeric.
+It's important to turn down the heat here because you don't want the powdered spice to burn.
+Sauté the turmeric for just about 30 seconds.

 - Stir the cabbage occasionally.
-How long you want to cook the cabbage for is up to you.
+How long you want to cook the cabbage is up to you.
 Some like the cabbage to retain a bit of al dente texture, others, like me, like it soft and silky.
 I cook the cabbage for around 10 minutes, but for a more toothsome texture you can turn off the heat sooner.
-You can also let the cabbage brown at the bottom of the wok--as counterintuitive as that may sound it actually adds nice flavor to the curry.
+You can also let the cabbage brown at the bottom of the wok--it adds nice flavor to the curry.

 - Add salt and finish with cilantro.
 Once the cabbage has cooked to your liking check salt and add more if needed.
 Stir in the cilantro.
 Serve hot.